Jaccosf/EasyAdmin/docs/install.md

 You can use this template to fill out your desired Values

 ```
-add_principal identifier.IDENTIFIER:STEAMHEXID group.admin
+add_principal identifier.IDENTIFIERNAME:IDENTIFIER group.admin
 ```

-You can use any Identifier available in FiveM for this, however, in this guide we will describe how to use your Steam ID.
+You can use any Identifier available in FiveM for this, however, in this example we will describe how to use your Steam ID.

 ```
 add_principal identifier.steam:1100001000056ba group.admin